Lordyner/audiophile/README.md

-# Frontend Mentor - Photosnap Website solution
+# Frontend Mentor - Audiophile e-commerce website solution

-This is a solution to the [Photosnap Website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/photosnap-multipage-website-nMDSrNmNW).
+This is a solution to the [Audiophile e-commerce website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents